hacbit/pyrev/README.md

 PS D:\path\to\pyrev> .\build.bat
 ```

-*If you use WSL, you can use the follow command in windows terminal（not in WSL) to build for linux:*
+*If you use WSL, you can use the follow command in windows terminal (not in WSL) to build for linux:*

 ```cmd
 PS D:\path\to\pyrev> .\build.bat --wsl